HackSurinameFuture/.github/profile/README.md

 ### 🤝 Get Involved
 We welcome educators, developers, and organizations to contribute, replicate, or adapt our work.
 Collaboration is key.

----

-🔗 Learn more and follow our journey.

-_This organization was created as part of a grant initiative proposal for the U.S. Embassy Paramaribo Small Grants Program._